Close Menu

 The writing is on the wall when even the famously neutral Swiss are packing up, you know the situation is beyond repair.

-The official line from Penny Wong was blunt: “This is not a decision taken lightly.
+Penny Wong bluntly stated: “This is not a decision taken lightly.”

 It is a decision based on the deteriorating security environment in Iran.”